VAT / Sales Tax Return Agent

 EU Import-One-Stop-Shop (IOSS) and the EUR 150 threshold - how does the Agent handle low-value imports for B2C e-commerce?

-How does the Agent support PCAOB AS 2310 + ISA UK 240 + AICPA AU-C 240 substantive procedures for indirect-tax balance audit?
+How does the Agent support the PCAOB AS 2310, ISA UK 240 and AICPA AU-C 240 substantive procedures for indirect-tax balance audit?

 SAF-T (Standard Audit File for Tax) compliance for Portugal, Romania, Norway, Poland, France 2026 - how does the Agent generate jurisdiction-specific SAF-T XML?